viiopen/line-control/README.md

+### ViiMed
+Copy editor.js into the custom folder, modify as desired, then add a file-list dependency for the gulp build.

 ### LineControl Editor
 LineControl allows you to add a beautiful, responsive and fast online Text Editor to your web application/site.
 LineControl is designed to work with Twitter Bootstrap and as a Jquery Plugin.
 To add the plugin to your project, just include the JS and CSS files to your HTML template:
 ```